TellinaTool/tellina_user_experiment/data_set/README.md

 - [CommandLineFu](https://www.commandlinefu.com/)
 - [Bash One-Liners](http://www.bashoneliners.com/)

-The web-scrapping scripts for CommandLineFu and Bash One-Liners are located in the `web-scrapers/` folder.
+The web-scrapping scripts for CommandLineFu and Bash One-Liners are located in the `web_scrapers/` folder.
 For the stack exchange websites (StackOverflow, SuperUser, and Unix&Linux), the posts are obtained using the [Stack Exchange Data Explorer](https://data.stackexchange.com/).
-See `web-scrapers/` for more details.
+See `web_scrapers/` for more details.

-The data obtained from this step is stored in the `data-collected` folder.
+The data obtained from this step is stored in the `data_collected` folder.
 We refer to this data set as _raw posts_.

 The _raw posts_ totals 2287 posts (Bash One-Liners has only 287 records for the entire website).
 We verified that the most popular questions have a score of at least 0.